Lunar-Proxy/.github/profile/README.md

 ## Solar

-A webproxy that removes censorship & focuses on improving the user experience
+The github organization for the web-proxy Solar that removes censorship & focuses on improving the user experience